Health care provider responsibilities and standards, Oxford Commercial Supplement - 2022 UnitedHealthcare Administrative Guide

 The NCQA and state departments in the tri-state area (New York, New Jersey and Connecticut) require elements of the chart to indicate continuity and coordination of care among health care providers.
 We monitor the continuity and coordination of care that members receive through the following mechanisms:

 Adverse outcomes that may develop as the result of disruptions in continuity or coordination of care

 Newly enrolled members who need transitional care or continuity of care

 When a new member enrolls with us, they may qualify for coverage of transitional care services rendered by their non- participating care providers.

 For more information about transitional care, members may call UnitedHealthcare at 1-800-444-6222.

 Reassignment of members who are in an ongoing course of care or who are being treated for pregnancy

 We adhere to the following guidelines when notifying members affected by a care provider termination:

 If the member has entered the second trimester of pregnancy at the effective date of enrollment, the transitional period includes the provision of postpartum care directly related to the delivery.
-Our medical director must find the treatment by the non- participating care provider medically necessary.
-Transitional care is available only if the care provider agrees to:
+Our medical director must find the treatment by the non- participating health care provider medically necessary.
+Transitional care is available only if the health care provider agrees to: